linyoujie/taskboard-web/README.md

 - `yarn dev`

-  Inicia o servidor de desenvolvimento, que ficará disponível em `http://localhost:3000`.
-Mudanças no código fonte são atualizadas em tempo real.
+   Starts the development server, which will be available at `http://localhost:3000`.
+Source code changes are updated in real time.

 - `yarn build`

-  Gera a build do projeto.
+   Generates the project build.

 - `yarn start`

-  Inicia o servidor do projeto a partir da build.
-Para executar esse comando, é necessário ter gerado uma build antes, usando `yarn build`.
+   Starts the project server from build.
+To run this command, you must have generated a build before using `yarn build`.

-## :newspaper_roll: Licença
+  ## :newspaper_roll: License

-Este projeto está sob a licença GLPv3.
-Para mais informações, acesse [LICENSE](./LICENSE).
+  This project is under the GLPv3 license.
+For more information, go to [LICENSE](./LICENSE).

   ## :technologist: Devs

   - <p>Diego Aquino&nbsp;
     <a href="http://linkedin.com/in/diego-aquino">
       <img
         alt="LinkedIn"